 This procedure starts from the presumption that you previously started a job that already reached a final status.

 - Click the corresponding More Actions button, and then Restart.
 The Start Job window is displayed, with the job's initial settings.

 - Click Start.
 The Start Jobs window closes and the execution starts.
 The status of each job is displayed, in real-time, in the Jobs page.

 To view the logs for a specific job, click the corresponding More Actions button, and then View Logs.
 The Logs page is displayed and contains data regarding the indicated job.

 To download the recording for a faulted job, click More Options > Download Recording.
-The execution media created according to your settings is downloaded.
+Execution media is downloaded according to your settings.